uli-heller/uli-mini-tools/README.md

 * sha1 ... calculate the SHA1 hash of a file; emulates the unix command "sha1sum"
 * sha2 ... calculate the SHA256 hash of a file; emulates the unix command "sha256sum"
 * tcpmon ... monitors tcp connections
+* xmldiff ... shows the differences between xml files (based on xmlunit)

 See <https://github.com/uli-heller/uli-mini-tools-downloads> for precompiled binaries.